Our favourite cheap broadband deals this week:

 What broadband speed do I need?

-If you simply want broadband for the cheapest price possible, you'll need to go for a standard ADSL connection.
+If you simply want cheap broadband for the lowest price possible, you'll need to go for a standard ADSL connection.
 When you compare the prices of the cheapest standard speeds and unlimited superfast fibre, you'll see that you can save more than a fiver a month.

 But if you're in the habit of streaming TV and films from the internet, or have lots of people in your household all online at once, then it pays to upgrade to fibre optic to allay annoying lags and slow webpage loading times.
 Broadband speeds are represented in megabits per second, or Mb - the greater the Mb, the faster the broadband speed (although your actual day-to-day speed will vary depending where you live).